 - Consider buying each teammate a personal grill.
 Mini grills can cost $10-$20 and are worth the investment if you plan on repeat BBQ’s.

 - Or, provide each employee a stipend to buy takeout from a local favorite spot.

 - Hold a rib or wing eating contest.

 - Build ice cream sundaes or make s’mores.

 - Send employees kits with bubbles, pinwheels, sunglasses, sunscreen, sparklers or confetti poppers, and other fun summer toys.

 Barbeques are the quintessential good-weather gathering, and there is no reason these events should not get a virtual counterpart.
-You can get your team’s mouths watering and moving by throwing a fun, summery virtual event to help teammates relax and reconnect with coworkers.
+You can get your team’s mouths watering and moving by throwing a fun, summer themed virtual event to help teammates relax and reconnect with coworkers.

 You can use the virtual social event ideas on this list as a springboard for your next get together.
 Your team’s preferences can also guide your online event planning.
 If your team expresses an interest, then feel free to capitalize on the opportunity for social time.